-We expect that our board of directors, upon recommendation of our nominating and governance committee, will formally determine the independence of our directors following the separation.
-We expect that a majority of the directors will be independent.
-We expect that our board of directors will determine that the following directors, who are anticipated to be elected to our board, are independent: .
-We expect that our board of directors will determine the independence of directors annually based on a review by the directors and the nominating and governance committee.
-In determining whether a director is independent, we expect that our board of directors will determine whether each director meets the objective standards for independence set forth in the Marketplace Rules.
+We expect that our Board of Directors, upon recommendation of our Corporate Governance Committee, will formally determine the independence of our directors following the separation.
+We expect a majority of the directors will be independent and that our Board will determine that the following directors are independent: Ms. Brlas and Messrs.
+De Balmann, Lawless and Richardson.
+We expect our Board will determine the independence of directors annually based on a review by the Corporate Governance Committee.
+In determining whether a director is independent, we expect our Board will determine whether each director meets the objective standards for independence set forth in the Marketplace Rules.